Quincy City Council rejects food and beverage tax repeal

 Alderman Ben Uzelac, D-7, said the council should be looking at the tax more for those who aren’t in Quincy versus those who are in Quincy.
 He added that people will not organically come to Quincy without a strong marketing effort.

 The council voted 4-7 against draft with Aldermen Richie Reis, D-6; Anthony Sassen, R-4; Rein and Bergman voting yes.
-Aldermen Tonia McKiernan, Mike Farha and Dave Bauer were absent.
+Alderpersons Tonia McKiernan, Mike Farha and Dave Bauer were absent.